Level I Certificate: 23 semester credit hours (EMT and AEMT)

 Level II Certificate: 45 semester credit hours (Paramedic)

-AAS Degree: 60 semester credit hoursThe course prepares students as emergency medical care providers in a pre-hospital setting.
-Persons certified as EMT-Paramedics provide a higher level of care as specified by the Texas Department of State Health and the National Registry of EMTs.
+AAS Degree: 60 semester credit hoursThe courses prepare students as emergency medical care providers in a pre-hospital setting.
+Persons certified as EMT-Paramedics provide a higher level of care than Emergency Medical Technicians or Advanced Emergency Medical Technicians, as specified by the Texas Department of State Health and the National Registry of EMTs.
 The course of study earns the student up to 45 semester credit hours that may be matriculated into the EMS Associate of Applied Science degree.

 Criminal Background Checks